AmaniAbedAlRaheem/MemoryGame1/README.md

 The memory game is game of lights and sounds in which players must repeat random sequences of lights by pressing the colored pads in the correct order.
 It's fast-paced play, with lights and sounds that can challenge you.
 Experience the fun as you repeat the patterns and advance to higher levels.
 Have Fun ! 😉

+# Steps to play 👇

+* Press any key from the keyboard to start the game
+* View systems sequence to follow
+* click on the buttons in the right order
+* keep on following the systems sequence and win level by level